New Zealand Rugby backs plan to sell stake in All Blacks to US investors - RFI

 "(It's) a unique opportunity for New Zealand Rugby to drive commercial revenues to... enable investment into the areas of most need," he said.

-Impey said he was disappointed the players' association opposed the deal but said the vote showed the wider rugby community supported it.
+Impey was disappointed at the opposition from the players' association, but said the vote showed the wider rugby community supported it.

 © 2021 AFP